William M. Ray, II, 2012- Date

 Having grown up in a family involved in government and politics, Judge Ray ran for the State Senate in 1996 for the 48th District, comprised of parts of Gwinnett, Forsyth, and Fulton Counties.
 He served in the Senate for six years, serving on the Judiciary, Special Judiciary, Rules, Appropriations, Natural Resources, and Transportation Committees.
 He also served on the Governor's Education Reform Commission from 1999-2000.
 Judge Ray's legislative achievements include the passage of Heidi's Law, which at the time represented a comprehensive overhaul and toughening of DUI laws in the state.

 Judge Ray has been married since 1989 to Dr. Kelle Chandler Ray, who is a clinical psychologist who practices in Lawrenceville, Georgia.
-They have three sons, Chandler (17), Davis (15), and Avery (13), and they reside in Grayson, Georgia in Gwinnett County.
+They have three sons, Chandler (20), Davis (18), both students at the University of Georgia, and Avery (16).
+They reside in Grayson, Georgia in Gwinnett County.